 Cataract surgery involves removing and replacing the lens of your eye

 Cataracts affect one in two people over 65.
 They are characterised by progressive clouding of the eye’s lens, making your vision blurry, foggy and unclear.
-If cataracts are affecting your vision, our world-renowned ophthalmic surgeons can operate to replace the damaged lens with a cutting-edge artificial implant.
+If cataracts are affecting your vision, our world-renowned ophthalmic surgeons can operate to replace the damaged lens with an artificial implant.

 Most cataract surgery is performed using local anaesthetic drops in the discreet and comfortable daycare unit.
 The consultants use the no needle, no stitch procedure, allowing you to make a quicker recovery.